 The Renewal Corporation developed the FMP in consultation with CalFire Siskiyou Unit, Oregon Department of Forestry (ODF) Klamath Lake and Southwest Oregon Districts, and local fire departments.
-Letters of support for a prior (2020) version of the FMP from CalFire and ODF are in Appendix C. This December 2021 version of the Plan is substantively the same as the prior version that CalFire and ODF reviewed and supported.
-Based on conversations with CalFire, there was a change in approach at one California site, and that change is reflected in the December 2021 version of the Plan.
+Letters of support for a prior (2020) version of the FMP from CalFire and ODF are in Appendix C. CalFire subsequently reviewed the December 2021 version of the FMP and submitted an additional letter of support in April 2022.
+This December 2022 version of the Plan is substantively the same as the prior versions that CalFire and ODF reviewed and supported.
+Based on conversations with CalFire, there was a change in approach at one California site, and that change is reflected in this version of the Plan.
+Further, the Renewal Corporation has made modifications to the specific location of post-removal fire management resources and has entered into an agreement with the Siskiyou County Fire Chiefs Association to provide additional fire management equipment not included in previous versions of the FMP.